The question is not really can you sweeten coffee with honey, it is more should you sweeten your coffee with honey?

 - Avocado Honey: A sweet buttery honey that is collected from the pollen of avocado flowers.
 Good for a creamy, buttery, tasty texture.

 - Blue Gum Honey: This will taste much better on whole bread toast than in your coffee.
-It has denser texture than regular honey.
+It has a denser texture than regular honey.

 - Buckwheat Honey: Alongside Manuka honey, it is rich and loaded with nutrients, great for brewing beer but does not go particularly well in coffee.